Board of Directors

 Inverness

-Jeff has worked in land conservation and policy at the local, state, and national level for 26 years and is currently a Land Protection Manger for Save the Redwoods League.
+Jeff has worked in land conservation and policy at the local, state, and national level for 26 years and is currently Director of Land Protection for Save the Redwoods League.
 Previously he held leadership roles with the Marin Agricultural Land Trust, American Land Conservancy, and the California Coastal Commission.
 He holds a Bachelor of Science in environmental policy analysis and planning from the University of California at Davis.
-Jeff lives and works out of his home in Inverness and spends much of his free time hiking the local trails.
+Jeff lives and works out of his home in Occidental and spends much of his free time hiking the local trails.

 Greg Zitney